runrig-coop/hedgerows/index.md

     specifically can be found in Chapter 9 of the same, "Two Images of Technology."

-The enclosure of the commons in centuries past was achieved in part by acts of Parliament — in larger part by state-sanctioned violence — but its most visible manifestation lay in the hedgerows that hemmed in the former commons.
-Some of them even persist to this day, emblematic of the English countryside and the imagined idylls of yesteryear.
-In their own time, however, they were at once a symbol of class hierarchy and a physical line of defense, keeping the commoners off their erstwhile commons, thenceforth the exclusive property of a rising class of wool barons.
-Hedgerows represented the alienation of common people from their land, their social relations, and their traditional ways of farming and husbandry.
-I would argue that the most effective means of enclosing knowledge today — intellectual property, or IP, as it is often called — has been to consolidate it in vast data centers and server farms owned by just a few tech monopolies.
+The enclosure of the commons in centuries past was made legal by acts of Parliament, but it could not have been fully accomplished without physical deterrents.
+State-sanctioned violence, seldom spared, may have represented the bloodiest end of that spectrum, but its most visible and pervasive manifestation lay in the hedgerows that hemmed in the former commons.
+Many of those hedgerows even persist to this day, emblematic of the English countryside and the imagined idylls of yesteryear.
+In their own time, however, they were at once a symbol of class hierarchy and a physical line of defense.
+They formed a very real and necessary barrier, keeping the commoners off their erstwhile commons, thereafter the exclusive property of a rising class of wool barons.
+Hedgerows represented the alienation of common people from their land, from their social relations, and from their traditional ways of farming and husbandry.
+Intellectual property, or IP, is essentially a legal mechanism for enclosing knowledge today, analogous to the enclosure acts of the 18th century.
+Since the 1990s, these enclosures have rapidly extended their lawful reach through the corresponding expansion of copyright and patent protections.
+But the most effective means of enclosing knowledge in our time, I would argue, is to consolidate it in vast data centers and server farms owned by just a few tech monopolies.
 Property rights can be legislated and service contracts agreed to, but their final implementation is only achieved in these physical constructs.
 Digital enclosure comprises all the silicon, cables, metal, and concrete of those facilities, just as much as the abstract services and data they carry.
 Only then can access be effectively commodified in the form of subscriptions or advertising fees.
 The IP owner retains maximum control, with the ability to revoke access or modify the terms of service at any time, often outpacing legal authority to do so.
 This practice goes by many names.
-The industry jargon is Software-as-a-Service, or SaaS, while it is marketed to lay users in more poetic
-terms: _the cloud_.
+The industry jargon is Software-as-a-Service, or SaaS, while it is marketed to lay users in more poetic terms: _the cloud_.
 Opponents of cloud computing and proprietary software have quipped that this is just a euphemism for "someone else's computer."
-I would propose that, trading one grandiose metaphor for another, we instead rebrand the cloud as the modern form of enclosure it truly is: _hedgerows in the sky_.
+I propose that — trading one grandiose metaphor for another — we instead rebrand the cloud as the modern form of enclosure it truly is: _hedgerows in the sky_.

 The hedgerows that enclosed the English commons of the 16th through 18th centuries did not go unopposed but were actively resisted over many generations.